Jiga228/Fast-RTTI/README.md

 # Fast-RTTI
-This library implements fast RTTI.
+This library implements fast RTTI for C++.